 A great success story is Cats Protection, which has 250 volunteer-run branches caring for unwanted cats.
 It has been using the cloud to process Gift Aid claims electronically and is now able to process claims 50% faster compared to paper claims, which used to take the team a whole afternoon.

 The bottom line for charities?
-Gift Aid is an incredibly valuable source of funds for charities and cloud-based solutions can help make it easier and faster when processing their online claims with HMRC – it certainly needn’t be a barrier to success.
+Gift Aid is an incredibly valuable source of funds for charities and cloud-based not-for-profit software can help make it easier and faster when processing their online claims with HMRC – it certainly needn’t be a barrier to success.
 In fact, a digital-first strategy can deliver a positive impact for everyone – for HMRC in being able to automate claims, for charities in receiving their Gift Aid rebate from HMRC much quicker, and for consumers in maximising their donations.

 First published on Charity Digital News: http://www.charitydigitalnews.co.uk/2017/05/08/three-years-into-online-only-gift-aid-submission-what-has-the-impact-been-for-charities-guest-post/